tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/最佳实践/COS 相关实践/音视频转码_intl_en.md

 <td><ul class="params">
 <li>Different FFmpeg versions can be compiled into different executable files, deployed to "layers" of SCF functions, and decoupled from the business logic.</li>
 <li>Different functions can be written and bound to different FFmpeg versions at the "layers" to provide different transcoding features.</li>
-<li>A scheduling function can be written to shard videos and schedule different transcoding services.</li>
+<li>A scheduling function can be written to segment videos and schedule different transcoding services.</li>
 </ul></td>
 <td>The implementation methods do not differ greatly.</td>
 </tr>